Long-time asymptotic behaviour of the value function in nonlinear stopping problems: Introduction

+One easily checks that $P^D_{T_s}w(x)$ is equal to the sum of the first two terms on the right-hand side of \eqref{eq1.4}.
+Thus, the study of the rate of convergence of these two terms reduces to the study of the rate of decay, as $t\rightarrow\infty$, of the semigroup $(P^D_t)$.
+For this one can use some known results from the semigroup theory and probabilistic potential theory.
+In Section \ref{sec5}, we indicate some of them.
+The third term on the right-hand side of (\ref{eq1.4}) causes specific problems due to the compound term $\hat h_\infty$.
+We show how to deal with this term in some typical situations, for instance, when $h(X)$ is a submartingale or supermartingale under $P_x$ for $x\in E$ or $\gamma,h\in C^2_b(\BR^d)$ and the generator of $\BM$ is a L\'evy-type operator.
+Another interesting situation we consider is when $\BM$ is associated with a symmetric regular Dirichlet form and $\gamma,h$ belong to its extended domain.
+In this case, in general, the process $h(X)$ need not be a semimartingale.

-In the last section of the paper we give examples showing that the assumptions of our main theorems are satisfied in many interesting situation.
-We analyze in some detail the convergence of the value functions of stopping problems in the case where the underlying process $\BM$ is associated with some integro-differential operators (e.g. fractional Laplace operator or divergence form operator) and $g$ is bounded.
-Then we consider the problem of valuation of American options in an dividend paying exponetial L\'evy model.
-We show that if the payoff function is continuous and satisfies the linear growth condition, then under some natural assumptions on the model the fair price of the option with maturity $T$ converges as $T\rightarrow\infty$ to the fair price of the corresponding perpetual American option.
-Finally, we briefly indicate possible applications to the study of long-time behaviour of solutions to evolutionary obstacle problems.
+In Section \ref{sec6}, we provide a detailed analysis of (\ref{eq1.1}) in a stopping problem arising in the study of American options.
+We consider dividend paying options in an exponential L\'evy model.
+We show that if the payoff function is continuous and satisfies the linear growth condition, then under natural assumptions on the model the fair price of the option with maturity $T$ converges as $T\rightarrow\infty$ to the fair price of the corresponding perpetual American option, and we provide the rate of convergence.